sjirwin/fun-with-microcontrollers/slides.md

 - Fork of MicroPython
   - Beginner friendly
-- Integrated into boot loader for the microcontroler board
+- Integrated into boot loader for the microcontroller board
   - Separate boot loader for each board ([example](https://circuitpython.org/board/adafruit_feather_esp32s2/))
 - Large number of modules available